AZCoder/Grepper/README.md

 The UI display results in 2 grids.
 The upper grid shows one row per file where a match was found, including the number of matches.
 Clicking on that row will populate the lower grid with each line that contains the search term.
-Double clicking on an upper grid line will cause the app to attempt opening the default app for the file type, so a txt file would open in Notepad, Notepadd++, or whatever default is set.
+Double clicking on an upper grid line will cause the app to attempt opening the default app for the file type, so a txt file would open in Notepad, Notepad++, or whatever default is set.
 Right clicking on a row in the lower grid will copy that line to the clipboard.
 This can be useful when you are trying to see how you resolved a coding problem before, and just want to copy and paste the line into your editor to make it easier to work on the current piece.